moingshaikh/100-days-of-code/log.md

 **Thoughts**: A bit complex and complicated but interesting, too.

 ### Day 25: 25 January, 2021
-**Thoughts**: Learned the fundamentals of Postman - APIs related stuff.
+**Today's Progress**: Learned the fundamentals of Postman - APIs related stuff.
 A walk-through of Postman's key features and about Get and Post requests methds.

 ### Day 26: 26 January, 2021
-**Thoughts**: Continued learning about APIs with a hands-on exoerience by using a few real world APIs including Pokemon API, StarWars APIs, and Lords of The Rings APIs.
+**Today's Progress**: Continued learning about APIs with a hands-on exoerience by using a few real world APIs including Pokemon API, StarWars APIs, and Lords of The Rings APIs.

 ### Day 27: 27 January, 2021
-**Today's Progress: Took and completed a 2+ hours long introductory course on APIs by FreeCodeCamp.
+**Today's Progress**: Took and completed a 2+ hours long introductory course on APIs by FreeCodeCamp.
 Really enjoyed the course throughout the duration.
 If you are a beginner or know someone who wants to learn APIs as a beginner, please check this free, fun-and-learn [APIs for Beginners - How to use an API](https://www.youtube.com/watch?v=GZvSYJDk-us) - tutorial from FreeCodeCamp.

 ### Day 28: 28 January, 2021
-**Today's Progress: Carried on with learning APIs, Postman hands-on tutorials, and Google Cloud (on Qwiklabs).
+**Today's Progress**: Carried on with learning APIs, Postman hands-on tutorials, and Google Cloud (on Qwiklabs).
 A bit tiresome yet fun and rewarding excerise!